ahoefn/TubeCounting/README.md

 ### Compiling

-The code here can be compiled using the makefile (see dependencies), in particular simply run
+If the 'gcc' compiler and 'GNU make' are installed, the project can be build simply using

     make

-while in the TubeCounting directory, then run
+while in the TubeCounting directory, and then

     ./.build/main.exe

 to run the actual program.

 Alternatively, see the [release]() for a downloadable .exe version.

 ### Dependencies